Man working in front of a laptop with a pen and documents

 Let Us Guide You Forward

-Additionally, we can work with management teams to evaluate their internal control environment to ensure the insurer has properly categorized investments held on the quarterly and annual statements to meet regulatory requirements.
+Additionally, we can work with management teams to evaluate their internal control environment and whether the insurer has properly categorized investments held on the quarterly and annual statements to meet regulatory requirements.

 The guidance is effective January 1, 2025, and reporting will be required in the first quarterly statement of 2025.
 Contact a Cherry Bekaert advisor today to help your insurance company prepare for this regulatory shift and assist with accurate reporting.